pulumi/pulumi/README.md

 * To migrate from v2 to v3, please see our [v3 Migration Guide](https://www.pulumi.com/docs/install/migrating-3.0/).

-* To migrate to v2 from v1, please see our [v2 Migration Guide](https://www.pulumi.com/docs/install/migrating-2.0/).

 ### Clouds

 Visit the [Registry](https://www.pulumi.com/registry/) for the full list of supported cloud and infrastructure providers.